mathisdt/quotes/README.md

 This simple PHP script displays MP3 files (in `data/` and optionally one additional layer of subdirectories) as buttons.
 These buttons play the corresponding file (using an HTML `<audio>` element).

+## License

+This software is licensed under the GPL v3.